Skip to main content

 How does being a doctor affect life insurance?

-Good news — doctors are typically classified as low-risk occupations by most insurers, which generally means more favourable premium rates compared to manual or high-risk roles.
+Good news: doctors are usually treated as lower risk by most insurers, which generally means more favourable premiums than manual or high-risk roles.
 Your occupation is assessed alongside your age, health, smoking status, and medical history.
-The quickest way to see what you'd actually pay is to compare quotes from multiple insurers.
+The quickest way to see what you would actually pay is to compare quotes from a few insurers at once.

 Does my medical specialty affect my application?

 Yes, it can.
-Insurers will typically ask about your specialty, daily duties, and whether you perform procedures or work in high-exposure environments (e.g. emergency, surgery, pathology).
-A GP working in a suburban clinic is assessed differently to an emergency physician doing overnight shifts.
-This is why comparing across insurers matters — they don't all assess specialties the same way.
+Insurers usually ask about your specialty, your daily duties, and whether you perform procedures or work in high-exposure settings such as emergency, surgery, or pathology.
+A GP in a suburban clinic is assessed differently to an emergency physician doing overnight shifts.
+This is one reason comparing across insurers matters, because they do not all assess specialties the same way.

 Do I need to disclose stress or mental health conditions?

-Yes — you need to be upfront about any mental health conditions, including stress, burnout, anxiety, or depression, whether past or present.
-A good rule of thumb: if you've spoken to your doctor about it or received a formal diagnosis, it should be disclosed.
-Being honest upfront helps avoid issues at claim time.
-Each insurer has their own guidelines for how they assess mental health disclosures, so it doesn't automatically mean higher premiums or exclusions.
+Yes.
+You need to be upfront about any mental health condition, including stress, burnout, anxiety, or depression, whether past or present.
+A good rule of thumb: if you have spoken to your doctor about it or received a formal diagnosis, disclose it.
+Being honest upfront helps avoid problems at claim time.
+Each insurer has its own approach to mental health disclosures, so it does not automatically mean higher premiums or exclusions.

 What about needlestick injuries or infections from patients?

-Life insurance covers death from any cause (including illness acquired at work), subject to the policy terms.
+Life cover pays out on death from any cause, including an illness caught at work, subject to the policy terms.
 When held outside super, the death benefit is generally tax-free.
-If you're concerned about surviving a serious illness rather than death, trauma (critical illness) cover pays a lump sum on diagnosis of conditions like cancer, heart attack, or organ failure — available as a standalone policy or add-on with some insurers.
-Check the PDS for covered conditions.
+If you are more concerned about surviving a serious illness than dying from it, trauma (critical illness) cover pays a lump sum on diagnosis of conditions like cancer, heart attack, or organ failure, available as a standalone policy or an add-on with some insurers.
+Check the product disclosure statement for the covered conditions.

 How much cover do doctors typically look at?

-It depends on your situation, but common things doctors factor in include: mortgage or practice loans, school fees, living expenses your family would need to cover, and any business debt if you own a practice.
+It depends on your situation, but common things doctors factor in include a mortgage or practice loan, school fees, the living expenses your family would need to cover, and any business debt if you own a practice.
 Many doctors also consider income protection and trauma cover alongside life insurance, given the physical and mental demands of the profession.
 We can show you quotes across all cover types when you request a comparison.

-Do doctors get access to better TPD definitions?
+Do doctors get access to better disability definitions?

-Some panel insurers reserve own-occupation TPD definitions for medical professionals and a small number of other professional classes.
-Own-occupation TPD pays out if you cannot return to working specifically as a doctor — for example, a surgeon who loses fine motor capacity.
-This is generally a more useful definition than any-occupation TPD (which only pays if you cannot work in any reasonable occupation).
-Availability and the specific definition wording vary by insurer, so compare the exact TPD definition included in each quote.
+Some insurers reserve the own-occupation disability definition for doctors and a small number of other professional groups.
+This definition pays out if you cannot return to working specifically as a doctor, for example a surgeon who loses fine motor capacity, which is generally more useful than the any-occupation version that only pays if you cannot work in any reasonable job.
+Availability and the exact wording vary by insurer, so it is worth comparing the disability definition included in each quote rather than assuming they are the same.

-Does my training stage matter — intern, registrar, fellow, consultant?
+Does my training stage matter: intern, registrar, fellow, or consultant?

-Insurers ask about your current occupation and registration.
-Trainees and registrars are typically assessed on their day-to-day duties (including hours, on-call demands, and the types of clinical work they do), not just their post-nominals.
-Once you reach consultant or specialist level with full registration, the highest occupation class may apply.
-If you are partway through training, be specific about your role — it affects the category.
+Insurers ask about your current role and registration.
+Trainees and registrars are usually assessed on their day-to-day duties (including hours, on-call demands, and the clinical work they do), not just their title.
+Once you reach consultant or specialist level with full registration, the top occupation tier may apply.
+If you are partway through training, be specific about your role, because it affects which category you fall into and therefore your terms.

-I have HECS/student-loan debt — does that affect cover sizing?
+I have HECS or student-loan debt, does that affect cover sizing?

-HECS does not affect insurance underwriting directly, but it commonly factors into how doctors think about cover sizing.
-Some doctors include outstanding HECS or postgraduate loan balances in their target life cover so beneficiaries are not left with the residual balance against an estate.
-Income protection sizing is independent — it is based on your insurable monthly income, not your debts.
+HECS does not affect the underwriting directly, but it commonly factors into how doctors think about cover sizing.
+Some doctors include their outstanding HECS or postgraduate loan balance in their target life cover so their beneficiaries are not left with the residual against the estate.
+Income protection sizing is separate: it is based on your insurable monthly income, not your debts, so the two are worked out independently.

 Do I need to disclose mental health history if I sought support during training?

-Yes — any consultation with a doctor, psychologist, or counsellor for stress, anxiety, depression, or burnout should be disclosed honestly when asked.
-Medical training is well-known to be high-pressure, and insurers see mental health disclosures from doctors regularly.
-Each insurer has its own approach to assessing this — some are more accommodating of historical, resolved episodes than others.
-Honest disclosure now is better than a denied claim later.
+Yes.
+Any consultation with a doctor, psychologist, or counsellor for stress, anxiety, depression, or burnout should be disclosed honestly when asked.
+Medical training is well known to be high-pressure, and insurers see mental health disclosures from doctors regularly.
+Each insurer has its own approach, and some are more accommodating of historical, resolved episodes than others.
+Honest disclosure now is far better than a denied claim later.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).